 Fewer Americans file for jobless benefits last week

-WASHINGTON (AP) — Slightly fewer Americans filed for unemployment benefits last week as the labor market continues to stand out as one of the strongest segments of the U.S. economy.
+Fewer Americans filed for unemployment benefits last week as the labor market continues to shine despite weakening elements of the U.S. economy.

-Applications for jobless aid for the week ending August 13 fell by 2,000 to 250,000, the Labor Department reported Thursday.
-Last week’s number, which raised some eyebrows, was revised down by 10,000.
+Applications for jobless aid for the week ending Aug.
+27 fell by 5,000 to 232,000, the Labor Department reported Thursday.

-The number of Americans collecting traditional unemployment benefits increased by 7,000 the week that ended August 6, to 1.43 million.
-That’s the most since early April.
+The number of Americans collecting traditional unemployment benefits rose by 26,000 the week that ended Aug.
+20, to 1.44 million.

-Hiring in the United States in 2022 has been remarkably resilient in the face of rising interest rates and weak economic growth.
+Hiring in the U.S. in 2022 has been remarkably strong even as the country faces rising interest rates and weak economic growth.

-The Labor Department reported earlier this month that U.S. employers added 528,000 jobs in July, more than double what forecasters had expected.
+U.S. employers added 528,000 jobs in July, according to the Labor Department, more than double what forecasters had expected.
 The unemployment rate dipped to 3.5%, tying a 50-year low reached just before coronavirus pandemic slammed the U.S. economy in early 2020.

-Higher borrowing costs have taken a toll.
-The economy contracted in the first half of the year — one measure suggesting the onset of a recession.
+Higher borrowing costs have taken a toll on the U.S. economy, which contracted in the first half of the year.
 But the strength of the job market has been inconsistent with an economic downturn.